Zebishah/Patient-managment-system-JAVA-/README.md

 # patient-managment-system-JAVA-
-This is my semester project of java .Name of project is Patient managment system.
+This is my semester project of java.
+Name of project is Hospital managment system.